arbmarta/Standard-Error-in-Manual-Photointerpretation/README.md

 # Change Log for master branch
+October 23:
+1. Changed test area to midwest to ensure that area is fully covered by Meta CHM tiles.
+2. Addressed Issues 2 and 3 concerning spatial indexing failure.

 October 21:
 1. rasters_to_binary.py updated for use on Trillium HPC with reduced I/O demand.
 Decreased max_workers from 64 to 16.